kluctl/kluctl/CONTRIBUTING.md

 # Contributing

-As all Open Source projects, Kluctl lives from contributions.
-If you consider contributing, we are welcoming you to do so.
+As all Open Source projects do, Kluctl lives on from contributions.
+We welcome you to consider contributing.

 ## Communication